The Ultimate Guide to WordPress Plugins

 At WP Engine, we keep a close eye on the growing plugin ecosystem and even maintain a list of plugins that are disallowed on our platform, often because they are at odds with our own internal security standards.

-Nonetheless, we still see an average of around 50 plugin vulnerabilities affect our customers every month, the majority of which are due to overdue updates.
-Maintaining plugins is simply hard to keep up with, and as a users’ plugin portfolio grows, so does the task of keeping each plugin up-to-date and secure.
+Nonetheless, we still see plugin vulnerabilities affect our customers when they fall behind on plugin updates.
+Maintaining plugins is simply hard to keep up with, and as a user’s plugin portfolio grows, so does the task of keeping each plugin up-to-date and secure.

 Manage Smarter, Not Harder